Friday, November 14, 2008

 Happy Birthday, Sandahl Bergman

-Sexy as she is while gyrating and grinding and having her clothes torn off in All that Jazz, there's still no topping the amount of hotness that is Bergman charging into battle in her black full body war paint in Conan.
-And it's always totally her in the fights, no cutting away to a stunt double, which makes her battles markedly different--and worlds better--than most, and you want reckless realism?
-She almost lost a finger!
 Such healthy Nordic recklessness gained her the loyal devotion of millions of socially maladjusted young cinema goers like myself.
 I was so loyal that it took awhile for me to warm up to her scene in All that Jazz, actually, because I felt she was being exploited!
-I didn't want these dancers all pawing at her.
+I didn't want these dancers all pawing at her just to fulfill some titillation quota for the Fosse backers.
 Whoa!
 Easy there, killer!
-I had the poster of her with her sword up on my wall for years (it's the one below left0; I fell in love with her quizzical look while holding her scimitar, as if she wasn't sure whether to kiss you or kill you.
-Her muscular, super sexy thigh exposed--just enough to be hot but not enough to be sleazy--made my own German-Scandinavian blood rise up like a vengeful, anguished tide.
+It's art.
+I dated a girl (as an adult) because she looked like her (same aquiline profile) and as a kid I had the posters of her as represented in the left two images for years; I fell in love with her quizzical look while holding her scimitar in the pic below, as if she wasn't sure whether to kiss you or kill you.
+I tell you she made my own German-Scandinavian blood rise up like an anguished tide.

-Alas, Bergman became caught up in a different tide, the post-Conan gold rush, wherein every two bit Italian outfit that could scrounge up a few old peplum props was pumping our drive-ins full of drivel like the Beastmaster, Sword and Sorcery, Hearts and Armour, Krull, Dragonslayer and Red Sonja.
-Looking for a change of pace, Bergman opted to play the evil queen instead of the lead in Red Sonja, but regardless of this twist, the film is a major endurance test-- more Supergirl than Conan, with endlessly dragged out scenes of bad special effects and way too many cheap robes.
-Bergman went back to the stage, TV, etc., and there you have it, another great screen presence spat through the star maker machinery and dumped in the wastelands of late-night cable.
+dumpsters was pumping our drive-ins full of romps like The Beastmaster, Sword and Sorcery, Hearts and Armour, Krull, Dragonslayer and Deathstalker.
+Looking for a change of pace, Bergman opted to play the evil queen instead of the lead in Red Sonja, but regardless of this twist, the film is a major endurance test-- more Supergirl than Conan, with endlessly dragged out scenes of bad special effects and way too many ceremonial robes.
+So Bergman went back to the stage, TV, etc., and there you have it, another great screen presence spat through the star maker machinery and dumped in the wastelands of late-night cable before her wings could all the way extend.
 Nothing to be ashamed of in that.
 Nothing for her to be ashamed of anyway.
-The rest of us should all be ashamed, for not creating a universe wherein a whole series of cool Valeria films utilizing her natural grace and charm might have thrived.
-John Milius, why did Valeria have to die?!?!?!
+The rest of us should all be ashamed for not creating a universe wherein a whole series of cool Valeria sequels utilizing her natural grace and charm might have thrived.
+O John Milius, why did Valeria have to die?!?!?!
+She hung around for whole mythic arcs in the comics (where she was a pirate captain).

 6 comments: